 Jed-Forest start next rugby season away to Biggar, with Peebles on road at Stirling County and Gala hosting Highland

+Jed-Forest begin next rugby season away to Biggar, with Peebles on road at Stirling County and Gala hosting Highland

 Next season’s Scottish club rugby fixture lists are out today, June 6, and they include a trip to Biggar for Jed and an away-day at Stirling County for Peebles as National 1 returns on Saturday, August 31.